CumulusNetworks/docs/content/nvidia-air/Air-SDK-V2.md

 True
 ```

-## Querying for related objects
+## Query for Related Objects
-In AIR, simulations are structured with multiple nodes, and each node can contain several interfaces.
-In the current SDK V2, these "many-to-one" relationships — where a simulation contains many nodes, and a node contains multiple interfaces — must be explicitly queried to access all related entities.
+In Air, simulations are structured with multiple nodes, and each node can contain several interfaces.
+In the SDK V2, these 'many-to-one' relationships—where a simulation contains many nodes, and a node contains multiple interfaces—must be explicitly queried to access all related entities.
 For example:
 ```python
 from air_sdk.v2 import AirApi